aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/insert_ole_object_frame/_index.md

 | height | **float** | Height of a new OLE frame. |
 | data_info | [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) | Embedded data info [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo). |

+### Examples

+This example demonstrates inserting an OLE object at the second index:

 ## insert_ole_object_frame {#int-float-float-float-float-str-str}
 Creates a new OLE object and inserts it to a collection at the specified index.